The W.O.R.D Bible Study Method

 This method can take as much or as little time as you’d like.
 There are a few resources you will find handy to really get the most out of this method.

-There are some great study Bibles out there, and I few that I highly recommend.
-My Life Application Study Bible by Tyndale House has been a great resources for the W.O.R.D Study Method.
+There are wonderful study bibles available, but one of my favorites is The Life Application Study Bible by Tyndale House.
+It has been a great resources for the W.O.R.D Study Method.

 Here are some Study Bible's I have used and recommend.